dbrll/Xortran/README.md

 gradient descent variants, and activation functions, and perhaps even seeded early industrial applications in pattern recognition and process control.

-XORTRAN is therefore not just a curiosity, it is a tiny time-machine showing that the hardware and software of 1965 were already sufficient for neural networks.
 Only the ideas and a few hundred lines of Fortran were missing.

-Enjoy the punch cards.

-## Licence

-© 2025 Damien Boureille

-This code is released under the MIT License.\
-You are free to use, copy, modify, and redistribute it, provided that you credit the original author.